 Mountain gorillas in Uganda live in areas of high altitude which take travelers several trekking hours before finding them.
 Tracking through the impenetrable forest and hilly topography may be difficult and tourists who cannot carry their luggage for long are advised to hire porters.
 The impenetrable nature of Bwindi forest make hiking and photography difficult especially in the rainy season.
 On the Some gorilla groups are social and tourists easily take their photos as they pose in the thick vegetation.
 O the other hand, mountain gorillas in Rwanda’s Volcanoes national park live in low altitude areas which require less hiking compared to Bwindi.
 Also, Volcanoes national park is made up of bamboo forests which allow sunlight penetration hence easy gorilla photography easy

-The people around the two national parks
+The community around the two national parks

 Bwindi impenetrable national park is surrounded by the Batwa pygmies as well as the Bakiga.
 These have unique cultures which acts as tourist’s attractions themselves especially the Batwa community.
 A tourist visiting them can engage in activities like the Batwa trail, community walks, forest walks, get entertained by traditional dances and performances.